Great Work (Thelema): Crossing the Abyss

-After one attains Knowledge and Conversation with the Holy Guardian Angel, a practitioner may choose to then reach the next major milestone: the crossing of the Abyss, the great gulf or void between the phenomenal world of manifestation and its noumenal source, that great spiritual wilderness which must be crossed by the practitioner to attain mastery.
+After one attains the Knowledge and Conversation of the Holy Guardian Angel, a practitioner may choose to then reach the next major milestone: the crossing of the Abyss, the great gulf or void between the phenomenal world of manifestation and its noumenal source, that great spiritual wilderness which must be crossed by the practitioner to attain mastery.

 According to Crowley, Choronzon is the Dweller in the Abyss; he is there as the final obstruction.
 If he is met with the proper preparation, then he is there to destroy the ego, which allows the practitioner to move beyond the Abyss.
 If unprepared, then the unfortunate traveller will be utterly dispersed into annihilation.
 Both Choronzon and the Abyss are discussed in Crowley's Confessions (ch.
 66).

-However, just on the other side of the Abyss awaits Babalon (in the sphere of Binah on the Tree of Life).
-She calls the practitioner to surrender completely, so that they may cross over.

 City of the Pyramids and the Night of Pan

-If a practitioner gives themselves to Babalon, as symbolised by the pouring of the practitioners' blood into Babalon's graal, they become impregnated in her, becoming a "Babe of the Abyss" who is then reborn as a Master and a Saint that dwells in the City of the Pyramids.

 The City of the Pyramids is the home to those practitioners that have crossed the great Abyss, having spilled all their blood in the Graal of Babalon.
 They have destroyed their earthly ego-identities, becoming nothing more than piles of dust (i.e. the remaining aspects of their True Selves without the self-sense of "I").
 Within, they take on the name or title of Saint or Nemo (Latin for No-Man or No-One).
 In the system of A∴A∴ they are called Masters of the Temple.
 It is a step along the path of spiritual purification, and a spiritual resting place for those who have successfully shed their attachments to the mundane world.

 The City exists under the Night of Pan, or N.O.X.
 The playful and lecherous Pan is the Greek god of nature, lust, and the masculine generative power.
 The Greek word Pan also translates as All, and so he is “a symbol of the Universal, a personification of Nature; both Pangenetor, "all-begetter," and Panphage, "all-devourer".
-Pan is both the giver and the taker of life, and his Night is that time of symbolic death where the practitioner experiences unification with the All through the ecstatic destruction of the ego-self.
+Pan is both the giver and the taker of life, and his Night is that time of symbolic death where the practitioner experiences unification with Nuit through the ecstatic destruction of the ego-self.
 In a less poetic symbolic sense, this is the state where one transcends all limitations and experiences oneness with the universe.